Auxiliary type used to represent syntax categories. We mainly use auxiliary definitions with this type to attach doc strings to syntax categories.

 Instances For

-Whitespace handling for #guard_msgs
+Whitespace handling for #guard_msgs:

-collapses whitespace to a single space before matching.
+whitespace := exactrequires an exact whitespace match.whitespace := normalizedconverts all newline characters to a space before matching (the default).
+This allows breaking long lines.whitespace := laxcollapses whitespace to a single space before matching.
 In all cases, leading and trailing whitespace is trimmed before matching.

 Equations